jneums/basic-fantasy-rpg/README.md

 Tap on a character to target them.
 Use an ability by clicking the icons on the right side of the screen.

-Space bar will change between the active character:

 Each character has a cheese (restore health) and a drink (restore resource) button on the bottom two action bar slots.
 Barbarian has a 'rage ruby' instead, it fills up his rage bar.